-- Gather qualitative data to triangulate, explain, and expand upon the quantitative data gathered. - Explore in more detail the challenges facing community members and the perceived gaps in food security, health, and nutrition, WASH, and Livestock. - Identify specific barriers faced by different groups, i.e. women, youth, people living with disabilities (PLWD), children, IDPs, and the like in each target area in terms of accessing services, participating in the development of the local community, and understanding these barriers can be overcome for these specific groups. - Other goals as determined by RACIDA and the Consultant.
+- Gather qualitative data to triangulate, explain, and expand upon the quantitative data gathered. - Explore in more detail the challenges facing community members and the perceived gaps in food security, health, and nutrition, WASH, and Livestock. - Identify specific barriers faced by different groups, i.e. women (M2MSG, CMSG), youth, people living with disabilities (PLWD), children, IDPs, and the like in each target area in terms of accessing services, participating in the development of the local community, and understanding these barriers can be overcome for these specific groups. - Explore in details the challenges facing Baby Friendly Community Initiative(BFCI) Implementation (BFCI) especially (M2MSG & CMSG) - Other goals as determined by RACIDA and the Consultant.